naragurgel/bepresent/README.md

 ## UX Development
  ### Project Goal
-Demonstrate my competence usin HTML and CSS languages in building a responsive website.
+Demonstrate my competence using HTML and CSS languages to build a responsive website.

-The website should promote mditations guided online and information about the presencial meetings.
+The website should promote informations about benefits of meditatios, guided meditations with online videos and information about the presencial meetings.

 ## User Stories
 ### New User
 * I want to easily navigate the site and find the relevant information easily.
 * I want to practice meditatio on-line.
-* I want to know more about the meditations and the meetings.
+* I want to know more about the meditations and the presencial meetings.
-* I want to sign up o participated of the meditations meetings.
+* I want to sign up to enjoy the meditations meetings.
 * I want to interact with social media.

 ### Returning Users
-* I want to know about meditation and practice.
+* I want to know about meditation and how to practice it.
 * I want to be able to contact the company with any further questions.
 * I want to be able to sign up and enjoy the presencial meetings.